sabledb-io/sabledb/docs/design/data-encoding.md

 !!!Note
     Numbers are encoded using Big Endians to preserve lexicographic ordering

-`SableDB` takes advantage of the following `RocksDb` traits:
+`SableDB` takes advantage of the following `RocksDB` traits:

-- `RocksDb` keys are stored lexicographically (this is why `SableDB` uses big-endiands)
+- `RocksDB` keys are stored lexicographically (this is why `SableDB` uses big-endiands)
-- `RocksDb` provides prefix iterators which allows `SableDB` to place iterator on the first item that matches a prefix
+- `RocksDB` provides prefix iterators which allows `SableDB` to place iterator on the first item that matches a prefix

 ## The `String` data type

-The most basic data type in `SableDB` is the `String` data type. `String`s in `SableDB` are always binary safe Each `String` record in the `SableDB` consists of a single entry in `RocksDb`:
+The most basic data type in `SableDB` is the `String` data type. `String`s in `SableDB` are always binary safe Each `String` record in the `SableDB` consists of a single entry in `RocksDB`:

 ```
    A    B      C      D                E        F       G     H